Understanding Relative Humidity in Concrete

 - Curling, cracking, or bubbling of flooring materials

-Inappropriate concrete relative humidity testing prior to flooring installation can lead to these types of recurring and costly failures.
+Inappropriate flooring prior to installation can lead to these types of recurring and costly failures.